szhabolcs/express-ejs-starter/README.md

 5. Lastly, we need to specify the paths:
     1. Inside the `app.js` file, we’ll set the path where the router is called.
-    By setting it to `/test` when the user navigates to `localhost:3000/test` the router will be called
+    <br>By setting it to `/test` when the user navigates to `localhost:3000/test` the router will be called

         ```js
         // ./app.js

-        // ...
+        // import routers
         import testRouter from './routes/test.js';
+        ...
-        // ...
+        // set routes
         app.use('/test', testRouter);
         ```

-        Inside the `routes/test.js` file, we’ll set a path.
+    2. Inside the `routes/test.js` file, we’ll set a path.
-        By only setting `/` , when the user navigates to `localhost:3000/test` the `testPage` function will be called
+    <br>By only setting `/` , when the user navigates to `localhost:3000/test` the `testPage` function will be called

         ```js
         // ./routes/test.js